flowdock/flowdock-svn-hook/README.md

   Map your Subversion usernames to real names and email addresses.
   Flowdock uses these to enrich your Team Inbox events' default content.

+* TAGS (optional)

+  Specify a set of tags to be added to each team inbox message from this repository.
+Should be entered as an array of strings.
+No # character is necessary for the tags.

 * VERIFY_SSL (optional)

   Set this to false if you do not care that some third party might get